nico-vromans/random-quote-generator/README.md

     - [ ] improve the general styling of the quote (mostly the like/dislike buttons/counts)
 - backend:
     - [ ] use a task scheduler (such as [celery beat]) to automatically run the ``add_missing_images`` every hour
+    - [ ] improve the like/dislike ration in the admin (currently kinda iffy)

 [//]: # (URLs)